The best supplements to take to lower cortisol levels and reduce stress.

-Whilst cortisol production is a healthy and vital response to environmental pressures, too much cortisol in the bloodstream can cause the body to go into stress response overdrive and shut down bodily systems to direct energy to perceived threats.
+Cortisol production is a healthy and vital response to environmental pressures, but too much cortisol in the bloodstream can cause the body to go into stress response overdrive and shut down bodily systems to direct energy to perceived threats.
 If it is too abundant in the bloodstream, cortisol can impact areas of health and wellbeing as various as sleep, mood, immunity, metabolic processing and skin, hair and nail health.

 These days we are plagued by overproduction of cortisol in response to the stresses and strains of daily life - even a notification popping up on your phone can cause a surge in the hormone.